Interview: Decolonizing the mind – Mental healing and wisdom-oriented politics

 There is Manmat, one's limited perspective, and Gurmat, the holistic divine perspective.
 When I, as a Sikh, speak, it is my duty not to speak based on my ego and personal opinion.
 This is contrary to what we usually learn from childhood onwards, especially in educational institutions.
 There, the ego is nurtured.

 Gurmat means transcending the ego.
 It means speaking when we are asked to, not when we want to.
 It is comparable to a radio that only transmits when it is turned on.
 Gurmat also means realizing that it is not about venerating the radio.
 The Divine (Guru), the source that brings the beautiful voice to the radio, is venerated.
 Veneration in Sikhi means internalizing the message of the transmitter and living in harmony with it, which is called Hukam.
 A traveler in the desert who is about to die of thirst and to whom a desert dweller points the way to the water spring will find no help in worshiping the dweller’s finger or constantly repeating the word water.
 It will help the traveler to attentively follow the indicated direction and then drink the water from the spring.
-The Wise Ones call this act of internalizing wisdom Langar.
+The Wise Ones call this act of internalizing wisdom Nam Japna or Langar.

 How can “Gurmat” help address the challenges and problems of humanity?